-In his films as well as his clinical therapy practice, Ginsburg integrates the meditation technique of mindfulness with a philosophy of existentialism, the belief that individuals are responsible for creating meaning in their lives.
-He originally formed a multimedia group, Digital Tapestries, to support his practice with books and films that can be used in a variety of settings, including group therapy and art and educational conferences.
-All of Digital Tapestries’ productions encourage participants to stretch beyond a surface response to discover their own hidden strengths and capacity for contentment.
+In his films as well as his clinical therapy practice, Hart integrates mindfulness with existential philosophy - the belief that individuals have the capacity to develop meaning in their lives through life's inherent challenges.
+Hart originally formed Digital Tapestries in response to serving the diverse needs of his clients through interactive books and films.
+Each of Digital Tapestries’ productions encourages participants to reach beyond a surface level response to discover their own humanistic strengths.

-Ginsburg’s unique approach is derived from his life experiences.
-After personally facing depression and the confusion it causes, Ginsburg was inspired to explore artistic ways to engage others in their own personal recovery.
-By drawing on the years he lived in Japan near Mount Fuji and Tokyo, Ginsburg incorporated Eastern philosophy into his artistic and therapeutic style.
-With a master’s degree in clinical counseling from the School of Education at DePaul University and a license as a Clinical Professional Counselor (LCPC), Ginsburg has worked with many immigrants and refugees in his 10 years of experience as a psychotherapist.
+Hart’s unique approach is derived from his life experiences.
+After personally facing depression and the confusion it causes, he was inspired to explore artistic ways to engage others.
+Also by drawing on the years he lived in Japan, Hart incorporates aspects of Eastern philosophy into his aesthetic style.

-A native of Chicago, Ginsburg grew up in a creative environment, including his sculptor mother and many artist friends of the family.
-He cites Charlie Chaplin as one of his cinematic inspirations.
+A native of Chicago, Hart grew up in a creative environment, including his artistic mother and father.
+He cites Charlie Chaplin as one of his sources of cinematic inspirations.